Varicose Vein Removal | Austin Texas Laser Vein Centers | Vein Specialists

-Varicose vein removal is one of the specialties of our Austin Vein Center.
+Varicose vein removal is the top procedure performed by the specialists in our Austin Vein Centers.
 Varicose veins are swollen, dark blue or purple blood vessels that you can obviously see and feel beneath the skin.
 They often look like twisted cords, and usually appear on the calves, inside of the legs, and ankles.
 As varicose veins continue to weaken under the constant strain, then often continue to get bigger and balloon outward.
 This tends to raise the skin surface and causing the skin to bulge and thin out or get discolored.
 Many of our patients in Austin suffer from varicose veins of the legs, with over 25 million Americans being afflicted by the condition.
 Worldwide, up to 40% of women and 25% of men develop varicose veins during their lifetime.
 Most patients seek vein care to to pain, swelling, or unsightly appearance of leg veins.

 Veins are blood vessels that return blood to the heart once it has circulated through the body (as opposed to arteries, which carry oxygen-rich blood from the heart to the body).
 Healthy veins carry the non-oxygenated blood back to the heart and lungs so that the blood cells can be replenished with oxygen, allowing the refreshed blood to be reenter the circulation once again.
 Veins have one-way valves that help keep blood flowing in the proper direction (i.e. toward the heart).